-- Study the individuals' CV.
-Check with the educational institute or the last training organisation or the last employer. - Define the contents of the training course or temporary assignment by identifying the critical aspects of the planned work as regards your strategic information, documents, facilities or materials. - Designate a staff member responsible for overseeing the trainee or temporary worker. - Draw up a specificn ad hoc contract among between the company, the trainee/temporary worker and his/her organisation.
-This shall specify the IT restrictions, security measures, confidentiality clause, and limits of dissemination of reports written by trainees of the probationary report and documents outside of the company. - Inform management and, relevant staff and the trainee/temporary worker beforehand of which areas of information and premises are accessible to trainees/temporary workers. - are authorised, which premises are - accessible, and what the conditions are for using the photocopier, - Inform the trainee/temporary worker beforehand of which areas of information and premises are accessible, and what the conditions are for information are for information and premises are accessible.

-use any device for making copies as well as using IT tools, and any personal equipment (smartphones, USB keys, etc.)
+- Study individuals' CV.
+Check with the educational institute or the last employer. - Define the contents of the training course or temporary assignment by identifying the critical aspects of the planned work as regards your strategic information, documents, facilities or materials. - Designate a staff member responsible for overseeing the trainee or temporary worker. - Draw up a specific contract between the company, the trainee/temporary worker and his/her organisation.
+This shall specify the IT restrictions, security measures, confidentiality clause, and limits of dissemination of reports written by trainees outside of the company. - Inform management and relevant staff beforehand of which areas of information and premises are accessible to trainees/temporary workers. - Inform the trainee/temporary worker beforehand of which areas of information and premises are accessible, and what the conditions are for use any device for making copies as well as using IT tools, and any personal equipment (smartphones, USB keys, etc.)